 It’s an easy place for tourists, with most attractions clustered close together or linked by a good transport system, with spectacular scenery when you venture further afield.
 There’s a European feel to the upmarket areas, mixed with African vibrancy in the street life and craft markets.

 Cape Town is the oldest city in South Africa and is the country’s legislative capital.
-SA’s main tourist center offers plenty to see and do, as well as a rich history.
+South Africa’s main tourist center offers plenty to see and do, as well as a rich history.

-Simply, Cape Town has it all; beaches, mountains, shopping, wildlife, great food and great wine and therefore there is ‘something for everyone’ – a phrase often used, but never truer than when describing Cape Town.
+Simply, Cape Town has it all – beaches, mountains, shopping, wildlife, great food and great wine and there is ‘something for everyone’ – a phrase often used, but never truer than when describing Cape Town.

 For the romantics and honeymooners, there is stunning scenery and exquisite accommodation, adventurers will relish the opportunity to dive with sharks and hike Table Mountain at sunrise.
 For families, there are endless activities to entertain the entire family and beautiful beaches, one of which is home to the African penguin.